brodysmith1/dylan-ipsum-npm/README.md

 The `DylanIpsum` class contains 3 functions.
 Each return an array of _n_ length:

-- `bob.words(n)`: A capitalised word.
+- `bob.words(n)` – A capitalised word.
 Good for menu items and small lists.
-- `bob.phrases(n)`: A single line.
+- `bob.phrases(n)` – A single line.
 Good for lists, titles and taglines.
-- `bob.paragraphs(n)`: A block of lyrics.
+- `bob.paragraphs(n)` – A block of lyrics.
 Good for body content.

 ## Options